 - Identify the point in the rehabilitation continuum when aquatic therapy is/is not appropriate for the efficient management of various LE diagnoses.

 - Identify when it is appropriate to transition from water to land to facilitate efficient upgrades for LE diagnoses.

 - Identify those individuals for which aquatic therapy is either contra-indicated at specific points in the rehabilitation process, or who present with physical conditions for which aquatics is restricted/contraindicated.

-Note: CEU not applicable in AK, CA, CO, HI, LA, NJ, NM, NV
+Note: CEU is not applicable in AK, CO, HI, LA, NJ, NM, NV

-Note: CEU not pre-approved in the following states, but licensees may seek their own approval in AR, DE, FL, OH, TX
+Note: CEU is not pre-approved in the following states, but licensees may seek their own approval in AR, CA, DE, OH, TX